copperspice/cs_mingw_w64/README.md

 ### Introduction

 The MinGW-w64 project includes a widely used compiler which developers can use to create native Windows binaries in a Unix like development environment.
-The CopperSpice MinGW-w64 distribution provide an efficient and easy to use development environment for both new and experienced developers.
+The CopperSpice MinGW-w64 distribution provides an efficient and easy to use development environment for both new and experienced developers.

-Our distribution of MinGW and the POSIX utilities do not use the msys files, msys2, or cygwin.
-Every program in our distribution has been compiled from current source which was downloaded from the respective upstream project.
-Please ensure you do not have msys2 or cygwin in your path.
+Our distribution of MinGW and the POSIX utilities do not use or require the msys files, msys2, or cygwin.
+Every program in our distribution has been compiled from current source which was downloaded from the respective upstream projects.
+You should ensure msys2 and cygwin are not in your path.

 __Supported Versions__